-- (a) Resource consents have been issued, except when no such consents are required. - (b) Council have approved any other consents and the drawings, specifications, and calculations for the specific infrastructure that is required in accordance with Section 4 of this CoP.
+- (a) Resource consents have been issued, except when no such consents are required. - (b) Council have approved any other consents and the drawings, specifications, and calculations for the specific infrastructure that is required in accordance with Error!
+Reference source not found.
+4 of this CoP.